Indian Writer and Mom Priya Fonseca Answers -“How to Get my Child to Read?”

 Share the joy

 Often there are book launches and the author and publishers tour the country visiting book shops and special venues to meet with young audiences.
 These events are designed to be fun and engaging for children.
 Look out for these events and take your child to them.
+Show your child around the book shop and encourage browsing.
 Children love getting the author to sign their copies.

 Books for entertainment

 We tend to look out for entertainment options for the times we are going to be in waiting rooms, at airports, on trains or even on long car drives.
-Take along a book or two as the only entertainment option for these times.
+Encourage kids to read by taking along a book or two as the only entertainment option for these times

-There are several magazines and newspapers for children.
+There are several magazines and newspapers that are super reading material for children.
 Subscribe to the ones your child finds interesting.
 In our house, the Tinkle magazine is a hot favourite.
 Portals like Getlit, also have an extensive list of Indian children’s books that your child can read on a regular basis.

 Look out for reading clubs or reading circles for children in your neighbourhood.
-These are typically once-a-week meetings of likeminded children guided by a book lover and will have story time along with fun activities.
+These are typically once-a-week meetings of likeminded children.
+The guide will drive the activities that could include reading comprehension, read and write exercises, sight words, reading out loud and story time.

 Choose what works best